What Is PDF?

 - Heaviness—a PDF may contain images in unnecessarily high resolution, which results in a huge file size.

-- Mobile unfriendliness—PDF files are documents with a fixed layout, meaning that, regardless of the device or screen size a reader uses, a PDF always renders exactly the same result, thus requiring you to download them before viewing.
+- Mobile unfriendliness—PDF files are documents with a fixed layout, meaning that, regardless of the device or screen size a reader uses, a PDF always renders exactly the same result, meaning you need to download them before viewing.

 Wrap It Up